 “For questionable sources”

 It’s one of the most effective filters on the list, and, thus, it’s quite expensive.
-The Lifesaver might be the best option for hikers and campers – those who will be in the outdoors for days or weeks.
-It’s meant to remove the smallest bacteria and viruses, and it’s one of the best options to filter water from questionable sources.
+The Lifesaver might be the best option for backpackers and campers – those who will be in the outdoors for days or weeks.

 You have to pump up the water through the filter, purifying 750 milliliters of pressurized water in less than a minute.
 You can drink the clean water straight from the bottle or you can pour it into separate bottles.
 It’s ideal for hiking groups because it filters water pretty quickly, so you can get filtered water for everybody in just a few minutes.